janhnhi/JHU_GCD_TidyData/README.md

 Description of the variables, the data, and any transformations necessary to clean up the data.

 ## run_analysis.R
-This script does the following:
+This script does the following as long as the appropriate data set is located in the working directory:

 1. Merges the training and the test sets to create one data set.